gotify/cli/README.md

-   --token value               Override the app token --url value                 Override the Gotify URL --quiet, -q                 Do not output anything (on success)
+   --token value               Override the app token --url value                 Override the Gotify URL --quiet, -q                 Do not output anything (on success) --contentType value         The content type of the message.
+See https://gotify.net/docs/msgextras#client-display
 ```

 ## Configuration